 Al Viminale Hill Inn & Hotel.
 A wonderful three star, quaint, chic hotel in the Termini area of Rome.
 All the major cities in Rome can be reached within a 10 to 15 minute walk from this hotel, which makes it the perfect location in Rome!
 The rooms are comfy, with wonderful views of the city, and they offer you a free bar with coffee and tea making facilities that can be used 24/7!
 They provided fridges which was perfect for storing cold meats and breads to make some sandwiches, & to keep insulin and other medication cool!
 Staff are super friendly and helpful!
 TIP; request a top floor room, for the best morning view!

 The cost? £64- total price for the whole stay (flights and hotel).
 Ammmazzzziinng value.
-Our top tip here, is use alpha rooms or travelrepublic to look for your accommodation in Rome!
+Our top tip here is to use booking.com look for your accommodation in Rome!
+You can then crosscheck the prices against alpha rooms or travelrepublic to find the best deal.
 You get major discounts compared to other sites; and we have used them countless times for bookings with no problems- they are trusted websites on trustpilot and have the best prices for city centre locations in Rome!

 **CITY TAX; Rome has a city tax per night per person depending on the hotels rating; ours was €4 per night which equated to €32 for our entire trip**